maxbarnas/sigkill.dk/writings/semicolons.md

     in practice they are used in the proof tactics language.

   * [Go](https://golang.org/) uses automatic insertion, and it is a widespead style.
+However, it is still used in other constructs, such as `for` loops.

   * [Haskell](https://www.haskell.org/) avoids semicolons *only* when
     using exclusively [indentation-based
     layout](https://en.wikibooks.org/wiki/Haskell/Indentation), which
     is a common style.

-  * Transact-SQL (the SQL dialect used by SQL server) supports semicolons, but it is only used under [very rare circumstances](https://stackoverflow.com/questions/710683/when-should-i-use-semicolons-in-sql-server#710697).
+  * Transact-SQL (the SQL dialect used by SQL Server and Sybase) supports semicolons, but it is only used under [very rare circumstances](https://stackoverflow.com/questions/710683/when-should-i-use-semicolons-in-sql-server#710697).

 Dishonourable mentions